Simretandarge/alx-zero_day/0x03-git/README.md

 new readme
-this is my time.i can win
+my readme is now up to date